 Carbon is the main ingredient of organic molecules.

--Carbon atoms form with more carbon atoms creating carnbon based molecules called organic molcules non carbon based molecules are called inorganic molecules
+-Carbon atoms form with more carbon atoms creating carnbon based molecules called organic molcules non carbon based molecules are called inorganic molecules.

 -Functional groups are a group of atoms that reacts in a predictable way to other molecules.